Introduction to the National Employment Standards

 How do the NES apply?

-Terms in awards, registered agreements and employment contracts cannot exclude or provide for an entitlement less than the NES, and those that do have no effect.
+Terms in awards, enterprise agreements and employment contracts cannot exclude or provide for an entitlement less than the NES, and those that do have no effect.
 However, they can affect the operation of the NES in certain ways.

 For example, they may specify terms that deal with: